I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 What responsibility do NHS Dorset have in providing local NHS dental services?

-NHS Dorset is responsible for planning and meeting the healthcare needs of people and communities in Dorset as the commissioners of healthcare and have responsibility for commissioning dental services.
-We recognise that dentistry services, like other parts of primary care, are under significant pressure and are facing a number of challenges.
+NHS Dorset is responsible for planning and meeting the healthcare needs of people and communities in Dorset.
+As the commissioners of healthcare, we have responsibility for commissioning dental services and recognise that dentistry services, like other parts of primary care, are under significant pressure and are facing a number of challenges.

 What else is NHS Dorset doing to improve dental health?